lheredias/Luftmensch/README.md

 The entirety or just portions of the present code can be applied to a wide range of contexts, in both work and academic environments.

-As of April 2021, Luftmensch is under active development.
+As of September 2021, LuftMensch is under active development.

 ## Target users: